 The culmination of this opening narrative is, of course, “Why are you considering leaving your current job?”
 Falcone says that the answer to this question is critical – you’ve got a chance to decide whether this will be a good match. “…their reason for leaving must be fulfilled by joining your organization.
 Otherwise, it may appear that they’re running from a problem or simply making a change for change’s sake,” he writes.

 The second part of the question is for asking why the candidate is here, at your company, interviewing for this job.
-It’s a chance to show how she thinks about her own career development and a chance to show what she knows about the industry and your company.
+It’s a chance to show how she thinks about her own career development.
+A chance to show what she knows about the industry and your company.
 Falcone says you can also gauge a candidate’s level of excitement about the job.
 Is he motivated by the opportunity?
 Or just looking to escape his current situation?

 Falcone says that “candidates are typically drawn first to companies rather than to jobs.
 Not to take away from the significance of the role they’re about to play, most candidates will feel more motivated by the organization they’re about to join than by the specific role they’ll play in it.”
-Their answers might provide insight into your brand as an employer and help you see patterns in what motivates workers of a specific generational cohort.
+Their answers might provide insight into your brand as an employer.
+In addition, they can help you see patterns in what motivates workers of a specific generational cohort.

 If you get these early questions right, Falcone says, “You’ve gotten through to the true essence of who this person is and what she wants to be.
 It’s now up to you to decide whether you want her to join your team.
 Interestingly enough, you’ve done this all without the help of personality tests and assessments aimed at getting candidates’ true sentiments about themselves, their work, and the relationships with those around them.”
 Not a bad start to an interview.